semojs/semo/docs/guide/core-commands/index.md

 export const handler = async function (argv: any) {
   console.log('Start to draw your dream code!')
 }

 ```

-As a script, instead of immediately writing business logic, or needing to declare a `shebang` identifier, you only need to define two methods: `builder` and `handler`.
-The `builder` method is used to declare script parameters, and the format can refer to `yargs`.
-If the script doesn't require parameters, it can be omitted.
-Since it's template-generated, it's placed there for future needs.
-The `handler` contains the specific execution logic, with the parsed script parameters passed as arguments, including the project's `.semorc.yml` configuration.
-Note that `handler` supports `async`, allowing for asynchronous operations here.
+As you can see, as a script, it doesn't start writing business logic right away, nor does it need to declare a `shebang` identifier.
+It only needs to define two methods: `builder` and `handler`. `builder` is used to declare the script's parameters, the format can refer to `yargs`.
+If the script doesn't need parameters, it doesn't actually need to be defined.
+Since it's automatically generated by the template, just leave it there in case it's needed. `handler` is the specific execution logic.
+The passed parameter is the parsed script parameters, which also includes the configuration from the project's `.semorc.yml`.
+You can see that `handler` supports `async`, so asynchronous operations can be performed here.

-Therefore, the most significant difference between scripts and commands lies in their frequency of use and business positioning.
-We often define atomic commands and then orchestrate them in scripts.
+Therefore, the biggest difference between scripts and commands is actually the frequency of use and business positioning.
+A common layering we do is to define atomic commands and then orchestrate them in scripts.

 ## `semo shell`

 > alias: `sh`

 :::tip
-This command has been moved to the `semo-plugin-shell` plugin.
+This command has been moved to the `semo-plugin-shell` plugin
 :::

-This command is straightforward—it eliminates the need to type `semo` before every command.
-For example:
+This command is very simple.
+Its purpose is to avoid typing the preceding `semo` every time you type a command, for example:

 ```
 semo shell